Health in Switzerland: Gambling

-Nearly 3% of people in Switzerland gamble excessively spending 122 Swiss Francs per month on average.
+Nearly 3% of people in Switzerland gamble excessively spending 122 Swiss Francs per month on average (2020).
 Over 70 thousand persons were banned from Swiss casinos for excessive gambling in 2020.
+But according to Addiction Switzerland in 2026, approximately 7% of young adults gamble excessively.

 Illegal drugs

 As of 2017, out of a population of 8 million, Swiss people smoke more than half a million joints per day.
 The Swiss health office estimates there are 220,000 regular consumers of cannabis in Switzerland despite a legal ban.

 Drug use is 14% of men and 6.5% of women between 20 and 24 saying they had consumed cannabis in the past 30 days, and 5 Swiss cities were listed among the top 10 European cities for cocaine use as measured in wastewater (2018).
 Since the early 90's, when drug use was dramatically increasing in urban areas, Switzerland has pioneered effective drug policies of harm reduction, prevention and treatment, including HAT as well as decriminalisation of recreational cannabis use.
 With the revision of Swiss federal narcotics regulations in 2008, the medical use of cannabis was also legalised.

 The number of opioid-related calls made to Tox Info Suisse, the national poisoning hotline, increased by 177% between 2000 and 2019.
 During the same period, sales of opioids almost doubled, from 14,300 units sold per 100,000 inhabitants to 27,400, with Fentanyl being the third most sold opioid in Switzerland.

 Analysis of Swiss police records suggests that participants in medical drug rehabilitation programs tend to reduce cocaine, cannabis and heroin use, and the need to commit other crimes to buy their drugs, such as shoplifting, burglary or car theft.

 According to FedPol (Swiss police) in 2025, Swiss consumption of cocaine has "doubled over the past 10 years".
+Most affected economic sectors by cocaine usage are the restaurant industry, the building sector, and the arts and entertainment sector.